 The People of Fantasy Baseball Drafts

-Sometime between now and Thursday of this week (or maybe Monday next week if you want to have a traditional Opening Day) you will likely take part in a fantasy baseball draft.
+Sometime between now and Monday, you will likely take part in a fantasy baseball draft.
 Fantasy baseball is a great way to stay in tune with the game, and up to date on teams and players you wouldn’t normally follow.
 But the most important thing about every fantasy draft is being prepared.
 Not prepared as in who you want to draft, sure that’s important but not the most glaring thing you’ll deal with at your draft.
 No, I’m talking about being prepared for the types of people you are going to encounter at your respective drafts.
 Go in unprepared, and it could end up being one of the longest hour and half’s of your life.

 He’ll likely be the first one in the draft and greeting everyone as they arrive, or enter the draft room.
 He’ll also being the one wondering why somebody didn’t show up, and taking all the flack for how the draft order fell.
 Generally, he will ignore most of what is said about him, and will simply just tell you “It’s in the rules, it’s not my job to read them to you.”
 He can be an asshole if you’ve got a commissioner who thinks he really is the commissioner of baseball, and tries to act like it by wielding his internet power.